-A major feature of the ECCC—and what may be its lasting legacy—is the special role it accords victims and survivors.
-Since the war crimes tribunals that followed World War II, victims have gradually gained a greater role in trials for international crimes, not only to provide evidence but also to preserve their rights to learn the truth, to have their voices heard, and to have their suffering acknowledged.
+A major feature of the Extraordinary Chambers in the Courts of Cambodia (ECCC)—and what may be its lasting legacy—is the special role it accords victims and survivors.
+Since the war crimes tribunals that followed World War II, victims have gradually gained a greater role in trials for international crimes, not only to provide evidence but also to preserve their rights to learn the truth, have their voices heard, and their suffering acknowledged.

 In the ECCC, victims can file complaints and apply to be “civil parties”—that is, actual parties to the legal proceedings alongside the prosecution and the defense.
 They can give testimony and directly question the accused in court.